ukashley/COMP-3010-Security-Operations-Incident-Management-/README.md

 ---

-After identifying BSTOLL-L as the only host running Windows 10 Enterprise, I pivoted on that hostname across all data in index=botsv3.
+Finally, I pivoted on BSTOLL-L across all data to retrieve richer system metadata:
-Using this filter:
 ```spl
 index="botsv3" BSTOLL-L | stats count by sourcetype source
 ```
 <img width="975" height="582" alt="image" src="https://github.com/user-attachments/assets/a187788c-524c-4e57-823b-b778d64b902d" />

-**d) Output**

-After the result of that filter, I pivoted into the cisconvmsysdata source, which contains VM/system metadata including OS edition (ose) and full system names (vsn) and clicking view events showed the FQDN:
+---

+From the cisconvmsysdata source, expanding the event showed the full FQDN: BSTOLL-L.froth.ly.
 <img width="975" height="464" alt="image" src="https://github.com/user-attachments/assets/57e612d1-ecfe-4aae-bf03-f837b0a8f587" />

-**e) Interpretation**
+---

-Finding BSTOLL-L.froth.ly as the only host with a different Windows edition highlights a non-standard build that may miss expected security controls or policies.
-In a SOC context, this endpoint should be treated as an exception, investigated, and brought into alignment or given additional monitoring
+This kind of baseline comparison is used to spot non-standard builds that may be missing controls.
+In a SOC context, this endpoint should be treated as an exception, investigated, and brought into alignment or given additional monitoring.

 ## 5. Conclusion, References and Presentation